Home Signs of Sexual Abuse

-Be aware that any of these symptoms or signs in a child may not necessarily mean he/she is a victim of sexual abuse.
+Be aware that any of these symptoms or signs in a may not necessarily mean he/she is a victim of sexual abuse.
 These are simply common characteristics children display when they have been abused and can be used to help identify possible problems in a child's life that warrants attention.
+Let us help you find the right out of home placement for your struggling child.

 Possible Signs of Sexual Abuse